Housing Affordability

 Why is it important?

-Housing affordability is an important issue for many households.
-Access to affordable housing is essential because the home is often the largest asset for most people, and its price can affect spending in other areas such as childcare, education, health care, and leisure activities.
-Historically, when housing expenditures exceed 30% of a household's income, they are cost-burdened.
+Housing affordability is an important issue for households and the broader economy.
+For most households, a home is their largest asset, and the cost of housing impacts how income is allocated across other essential and discretionary areas such as childcare, education, health care, and leisure activities.
+Historically, households are considered cost-burdened when housing expenditure exceeds 30% of their income.
 This designation evolved from the United States National Housing Act of 1937.
-Since personal consumption makes up the better part of the economy, and the cost of housing influences discretionary income levels, home prices are an important factor in the local economy.
-Several factors can affect home prices, including mortgage rates, demographics, income growth, the supply of new housing, and speculative trends.
-Housing affordability is determined by the share of income a household earning the local median income would need to afford the locally priced median home.
+Since personal consumption drives a large share of economic activity, housing costs play a key role in determining discretionary income.
+Home prices are influenced by several factors, including mortgage rates, demographics, income growth, new housing supply, and speculative trends.
+Housing affordability is measured by the share of income a household earning the local median income would need to purchase the local median-priced home.
 Housing affordability data comes from the Federal Reserve Bank of Atlanta.

 How do we compare?

-Use the drop-down menu above the graph to view housing affordability trends for Tucson's other peer geographies.
+Use the drop-down menu above the graph to view housing affordability trends across Tucson's peer MSAs.

 What are the key trends?